 (3.1) Proposition: and where the notation is meant to read “the free abelian group on the set…”.

-For the definitions of these groups, and the above computations, see these notes (will be linked eventually).
+For the definitions of these groups, and the above computations, see these notes: Algebraic K-Theory revisited; the Grothendieck ring of Projective Space.

 Our work in section 2 allows us to explicitly describe an isomorphism between the two groups and .
 Sometimes this is called the Cartan isomorphism, or Poincare duality.